NOTE: Want to get the low-down on what’s in store for us in ibiza 2017 – click here to find out more

 Bottles of water are generally €8 (£5.50) to €12 (£8).
 If you’re intent on going out to pre-drink, we advise going to the West End where you can get beers and vodka mixers for as little as €5.

-The smarter option is to drink at home before you go out – read
+The smarter option is to drink at home before you go out – read our guide on how to do Ibiza on the cheap.

 You can buy a litre of Spanish vodka for around €10, pre-drink prior to whatever event you’re going to and you’ll be sorted.
 You can always save half for the next day and make your budget stretch even further.